-Each Bizagi project needs an installed service called the Scheduler (installed within Automation Server).
+Each Bizagi project needs an installed service called the Scheduler on its Automation Server.

-The scheduler is an agent run by Bizagi which is in charge of performing system maintenance, offline and asynchronous tasks, and other jobs which run in the background and can be scheduled (set to fire off periodically).
+The Scheduler is a Bizagi agenti which is in charge of performing system maintenance, offline and asynchronous tasks, and other jobs that run in the background and can be scheduled (set to run periodically).

-When running your processes in a .NET platform, the Scheduler runs as a Windows service having its name refer to the specific project's name.
+When running your processes in a .NET platform, the Scheduler runs as a Windows service with its name refering to the specific project's name.

-The Scheduler is supported in cluster configuration, in order to support the load balancing of such background tasks.
+The Scheduler is supported in cluster configuration, to support load balancing of background tasks.

 The following image illustrates a high availability Bizagi system architecture, involving a redundant Scheduler service:

-However, for projects strongly relying on background processing, you may install and use more than one Scheduler service, whether by installing them on separate servers (cluster's nodes), by installing them on the same server, or in a combination of the above:
+However, for projects strongly relying on background processing, you can install and use more than one Scheduler service, whether by installing them on separate servers (cluster nodes), by installing them on the same server, or in a combination of these options:

-When setting up multiple Scheduler instances, note that though you may have more than 1 service per node, it is always recommended to have these as independently as possible (each using its own dedicated server and resources).
+When setting up multiple Scheduler instances, even if you have more than one service per node, we recommend that you set these up as independently as possible (each using its own dedicated server and resources).

-This is so in order to avoid single points of failure (so that in the event of a failure in one node, it does not affect more than 1 Scheduler instance).
+This helps avoid single points of failure (a failure in one node, it does not affect more than one Scheduler instance).

-For example, you may have separate servers running Scheduler services (if helpful for your project), regardless of having there a Work Portal of Bizagi.
+For example, you may have separate servers running Scheduler services (if helpful for your project), independently of the Work Portal of Bizagi.